UoA-eResearch/mytardis_ime/docs/user/tutorial-first-dataset/import-data.rst

 Since this is data for the same project, choose the "Breast Cancer Drug Treatment Genomics" `Project`.

 Then proceed through the rest of the wizard using this setup.

 * Create a new Experiment with name "Herceptin", and ID "Herceptin".
 * Create a new Dataset with the name "Raw", and ID "Herceptin-Raw".
-*  Data files: Add the .fastq files in the tutorial data folder, under `tutorial/herceptin/`.
+*  Data files: Add the :code:`.fastq` files in the tutorial data folder, under `tutorial/herceptin/`.

 Once finished, your editor should look like this.